mutwiriian/Deploying-an-Ensemble-Model-with-BentoML/deployment/README.md

 Copy the contents of `sample.txt` in the box obtained by clicking the button `Try it out`

 # Creating the Bento object
-A `Bento` is a collection of the artifacts that are required to successfully run the model This is created by running
+A `Bento` is a collection of the artifacts that are required to successfully run the model.
+It makes it easier for teams to work together by providing a consistent format.
+This is created by running

 ```bash